pivotal/docs-platform-automation/docs/pipelines/multiple-products.md

-# Tanzu Operations Manager and multiple products
+# VMware Tanzu Operations Manager and multiple products

 Below you will find a reference pipeline that illustrates the tasks and provides an example of a basic pipeline design.
 You know your environment and constraints and we don't.
 VMware recommends that you look at the tasks that make up the pipeline, and see how they can be arranged for your specific automation needs.
 For a deeper dive into each task see the Task Reference.